googlearchive/big-rig/test-runner/README.md

 1. `cd test-runner`
 1. `npm install`
+1. `chmod +x ./runner.js`

 ## Usage

-To run the test run node against `index.js` and provide an output path. **You will need to modify the URL (and the CSS selector used to determine that the page has loaded) before running the test.**
+To run the test run node against `runner.js` and provide an output path. **You will need to modify the URL (and the CSS selector used to determine that the page has loaded) before running the test.**

 ```
-node index.js ~/Desktop/trace.json
+./runner.js --trace=/path/to/trace.json
 ```

 On run you should see Chrome start, the test run, and, finally, the page close.
 There should be a trace file written that you can import into the Big Rig web app, or provide to the CLI.